Amstrad PCW: PCW 8256 and 8512

 A wide range of upgrades became available.
-The PCW 8256's RAM could be expanded to 512 KB for a hardware cost of about £50.
-An additional internal floppy disk drive for the 8256 would cost about £100, and installation was fairly easy.
-Alternatively one could add external drives, for example if a 3½-inch drive was needed.
-Graphical user interface devices such as light pens, mice and graphic tablets could be attached to the expansion socket at the back of the monitor.
-Adding a serial interface connector, which cost about £50, made it possible to attach a modem or non-Amstrad printer.
+The PCW 8256's RAM can be expanded to 512 KB for a hardware cost of about £50.
+An additional internal floppy disk drive for the 8256 cost about £100, and installation is not difficult.
+One can add external drives, for example if a 3½-inch drive is needed.
+GUI devices such as light pens, mice, and graphics tablets can be attached to the expansion socket at the back of the monitor.
+Adding a serial interface connector, which cost about £50, makes it possible to attach a modem or non-Amstrad printer.

-The designs were licensed to the German consumer electronics company Schneider, which slightly modified their appearance and consequently sold them as "Joyce" and "Joyce Plus".
-The partnership between Amstrad and Schneider had been formed to market the Amstrad CPC range of computers, and broke up when Amstrad launched the PCW9512.
+The designs were licensed to the German consumer electronics company Schneider, which slightly modified their appearance and sold them as "Joyce" and "Joyce Plus".
+The partnership between Amstrad and Schneider was formed to market the Amstrad CPC range of computers, and ended when Amstrad launched the PCW9512.

 PCW 9512 and 9256

-The PCW 9512, introduced in 1987 at a price of £499 plus VAT, had a white-on-black screen instead of green-on-black, and the bundled printer was a daisy-wheel model instead of a dot-matrix printer.
-These models also had a parallel port, allowing non-Amstrad printers to be attached.
-The 9512 was also supplied with version 2 of the Locoscript word processor program which included spellchecker and mail merge facilities.
-In all other respects the 9512's facilities were the same as the 8512's.
+The PCW 9512, introduced in 1987 at a price of £499 plus VAT, has a white-on-black screen instead of green-on-black, and the bundled printer is a daisy-wheel model instead of a dot-matrix printer.
+These models also have a parallel port, allowing non-Amstrad printers to be attached.
+The 9512 was also supplied with version 2 of Locoscript, including spellchecker and mail merge facilities.
+In all other respects the 9512's facilities are the same as the 8512's.

-In 1991 the 9512 was replaced by the PCW 9256 and 9512+, both equipped with a single 3½-inch disk drive that could access 720 KB.
-The 9512+ had 512 KB of RAM, and two printer options, the Amstrad daisy-wheel unit and a series of considerably more expensive Canon inkjet printers: initially the BJ10e, later the BJ10ex and finally the BJ10sx.
-The 9256 had 256 KB of RAM and the same dot matrix printer as the 8256 and 8512, as well as the older Locoscript version 1.
+In 1991 the 9512 was replaced by the PCW 9256 and 9512+, both equipped with a single 3½-inch disk drive that can access 720 KB.
+The 9512+ has 512 KB of RAM, and two printer options, the Amstrad daisy-wheel unit and a series of considerably more expensive Canon inkjet printers: Initially the BJ10e, later the BJ10ex, and finally the BJ10sx.
+The 9256 has 256 KB of RAM and the same dot matrix printer as the 8256 and 8512, as well as the older Locoscript version 1.

 PCW 10

-This was a PCW 9256 with 512 KB of RAM, a parallel printer port, and Locoscript 1.5 instead of Locoscript 1.
+This is a PCW 9256 with 512 KB of RAM, a parallel printer port, and Locoscript 1.5 instead of Locoscript 1.
 The PCW 10 was not a success, and few were produced.
-By this time other systems offered much better print quality, and the PCW was a poor choice as a general-purpose computer, because of its slow CPU and incompatibility with MS-DOS systems.
+By this time other systems offered much better print quality, and the PCW was a poor choice as a general-purpose computer, because of its slow speed and incompatibility with MS-DOS systems.